FarmBot-Docs/farmbot-developers/v11/Documentation/web-app/message-broker.md

 ## Step 3: Subscribing to topics

-__What's a "Topic"?:__
-If the concepts of publishing, subscribing and topics are unfamiliar to you, please review MQTT protocol concepts.
+{% include callout.html type="info" title="What's a \"Topic\"?" content="If the concepts of publishing, subscribing and topics are unfamiliar to you, please review MQTT protocol concepts.
 For brevity, we avoid explaining MQTT in the documentation.

-We recommend HiveMQ's excellent ["MQTT Essentials" tutorial](http://www.hivemq.com/mqtt-essentials/) for developers who are new to MQTT.
+We recommend HiveMQ's excellent [\"MQTT Essentials\" tutorial](http://www.hivemq.com/mqtt-essentials/) for developers who are new to MQTT." %}

 Now that you have all the required information we can subscribe to topics (listed below).
 In all these examples, you can replace `DEVICE_ID_HERE` with your actual device ID.
 In the example above, the device ID would be entered as `device_36`.